Confusion brews as retro-style EV startup Alpha Motor turns on the charm

 From Yemeni coffee to short circuits

-Both Alpha and the new iteration of Neuron are listed by the California Employment Development Department as having an unknown number of employees.
+Alpha is listed by the California Employment Development Department as having an unknown number of employees.

-Since February we’ve asked Alpha four times for more information about the company and its executive officers.
-We know at least one of these messages was received, as we were added to a mailing list.
+Since February we’ve asked Alpha four times for more information about the company and its executive officers, or to interview its designers.

 It’s not unusual for electric vehicle startups to enter a so-called “stealth mode,” in which the company maintains a very low profile while it works through initial funding, on the way to present a first concept and business plan.
 What makes this different is that the company has already presented seven vehicles in detailed rendering and one is a physical concept, on display at a renowned auto museum.

 Yes, it’s great that a startup is making giving back a part of the culture.
 But where are the company resources and employees?
-In China?
 Who are these U.S. executives?
 Do they have more funding than Neuron?
 Or are they relying on crowdfunding a nostalgic-looking design, only to discover how difficult it really is to deliver a vehicle?

 Alpha Wolf concept - Alpha Motor Corporation - August 2021